 The Supply of Conspiracy Theories in State-Controlled Media

-From al-Ahram - front page article alleging conspiracy involving then US Ambassador Anne Peterson and a Muslim Brotherhood leader, among others
+From al-Ahram - front page article alleging conspiracy involving then US Ambassador Anne Peterson and a Muslim Brotherhood leader, among others.

 Abstract